 Cook the sago in three times its amount of water at a low temperature, until they turn see-through.
 Drain and set aside.

 While the sago is cooking, beat the beetroot in a mixer with 300ml of water.
 Strain and season.
-Drain the sago and add to the beetroot water.
+Add the sago to the beetroot water.
 Leave for at least two hours before serving.

 Bring the potatoes to boil for approximately 30 minutes, until soft.